rakeshcheekatimala/Docker-Training/README.md

 Basics of Docker and How to create Docker files, docker commands usage.

 ex-02: Launch DockerQuickStart Terminal and run tomcat image of latest version.

+<h3> Demo to describe how to run tomcat and expose its port to outside docker so that you can access tomcat. </h3>

 ```bash
 docker run tomcat:latest
 ```